omonimus1/blog-jade-rubick/content/posts/2021-02-06--demo-driven-development/index.md

 Over the years, I’ve developed a set of practices that I’ve started calling “demo-driven development”.
 I believe it incentivizes the right things to both improve your planning, and take into account the chaos and change in product development.

-## What is demo-driven developoment?
+## What is demo-driven development?

 Demo-driven development is a practice where you use
 1. regular demos,